Training Path of Extra Inference

 as the player needs to ensure the item they're aiming for doesn't get identified until the very end.

-• Keep the target item inside a pot so that it doesn't automatically get identified.
+• Keep the target item in a non-item-altering pot so that it doesn't get auto-identified.

-• Usable pots = Preservation, Ordinary, Upgrading, Degrading, Walrus
+• Safe = Preservation, Ordinary, Exorcism, Synthesis, Upgrading, Degrading, or Walrus.

 • Always account for the possibility of a lucky use when reading an Identifier Scroll.